Awards

 1. The Lifetime Achievement Award honors an individual’s sustained and distinguished scholarship, teaching, and/or service in the field of critical criminology.

 Nomination process: Typically, someone – or a group of people – submit a letter, along with the CV of the nominee.
 Multiple letters of support are encouraged but not required.
-Submit Nomination Materials due by August 1 to Committee Chair David Brotherton dbrotherton@jjay.cuny.edu
+Submit Nomination Materials due by August 1 to Lifetime Achievement Award Committee Chair Dr. Onwubiko (Biko) Agozino at agozino@vt.edu

-2. The Critical Criminologist of the Year Award honors an early-to-mid-career individual’s distinguished accomplishments that have symbolized the spirit of the DCC in some form of scholarship, teaching, and/or service in recent years.
+1. The Critical Criminologist of the Year Award honors an early-to-mid-career individual’s distinguished accomplishments that have symbolized the spirit of the DCCSJ in some form of scholarship, teaching, and/or service in recent years.

-3. The DCC Praxis Award recognizes an individual whose professional accomplishments have increased the quality of justice for groups that have experienced class, ethnic, gender, racial and sexual disparities in policing and punishment.
-The DCC Praxis Award honors unique achievements in activism, commitment, persuasion, scholarship, service and teaching in areas that have made a significant impact on the quality of justice for underserved, underrepresented, and otherwise marginalized populations.
+1. The Praxis Award recognizes an individual whose professional accomplishments have increased the quality of justice for groups that have experienced class, ethnic, gender, racial, and sexual disparities in policing and punishment.
+The DCCSJ Praxis Award honors unique achievements in activism, commitment, persuasion, scholarship, service, and teaching in areas that have made a significant impact on the quality of justice for underserved, underrepresented, and otherwise marginalized populations.

 Nomination process: Typically, someone – or a group of people – submit a letter, along with the CV of the nominee.
 Multiple letters of support are encouraged but not required.
-Nomination Materials due by August 1 to Chair Favian Martin martinf@arcadia.edu
+Nomination Materials due by August 1 to Praxis Award Committee Chair Dr. Jennifer Ortiz at ortizje@tcnj.edu

 Nomination process: Typically, someone – or a group of people – submit a nomination letter, along with the CV of the nominee.
 Multiple letters of support are encouraged but not required.
-Nomination Materials due by May 15 to Chair Kevin Revier at revierk@arcadia.edu
+Nomination Materials due by May 15 to Teaching Award Committee Chair Dr. Sarah Rogers at sr51@mailbox.sc.edu

-Nomination process: Articles published in Critical Criminology will be considered.
+Nomination process: Articles published in Critical Criminology, within the last year, will be considered.

 Other Matters